 EMAIL TO GET ACCESS

-Legato Guitar Practice Tip 1: Articulate The String More Often With The Pick.
+Legato Guitar Technique Practice Tip #1: Articulate The String More Often With The Pick.

-Do this as part of your warm up to make the lick you are practicing feel easier and sound cleaner at faster speeds.
+Do this as part of your warm up before guitar practice to make the lick you are practicing feel easier and sound cleaner at faster speeds.